ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 ## DATA STRUCTURES
 ### TREES
+- binary tree
+    - complete - every level is full except maybe last one, and last level all must be left sided
+    - perfect - every level is full, perfect trees are always complete
+    - full - every node has either 0 children or two
 - BST - binary search tree, a binary tree but ordered
 - B-Tree - stores sorted data, self-balancing
     - has order m, meaning a node can have up to m children, every node except for root and leaves must have at least m/2 children